newrelic/release-toolkit/link-dependencies/README.md

   golangci-lint: "https://github.com/golangci/golangci-lint/releases/tag/{{.To.Original}}"
 ```

+Notice that the implementation for {{.To}} uses dep.To.ToString that removes the leading v if present.
+That is ideal
+since it allow us to write down a rule no matter if the version comes as vx.y.z or x.y.z.

 ## Parameters

 All parameters are optional and match the ones used for the cli command flag, you can see the values and the defaults in [here](../README_CLI.md#link-dependencies))